 Beef Broth- While some other Mississippi roast recipes use Au Jus mixes, we find that a low sodium beef broth works just as well too.

-- Traditional Roast.
-Mississippi roast is traditionally made with pepperoncini peppers, but they can be too spicy for some, especially kids.
+Classic Version: Traditional Mississippi roast uses pepperoncini peppers, but they can be spicy for kids or sensitive eaters.

 Please note that searing your Chuck roast is completely optional and can be skipped, if desired.
 If your roast fits neatly in your Instant Pot, you can sear it inside your IP using the Searing option.
 I just enjoy excuses to use my cast iron.